sscharlott/calm_runbooks/endpoints/endpoints.rst

 Overview
 ++++++++

-This Lab will show you how to create an Endpoint for Linux and Windows VMs.
+This Lab will show you how to create an Endpoint for Linux VMs.
 Endpoints are used by Runbooks to connect to the VM and execute the defined tasks.
+In the example below we will be using SSH keys for authentication, Endpoints can also be configured to use a username and password for authentication.
+Endpoints are also available within Calm Blueprints now, this gives the abiltity to address non local services as shown in the exersise below.

 Get Started
 ++++++++++++++++++++++